Campaigns

 Using Markdown

-If you have configured Mailcoach to use a Markdown field, the content field may contain Markdown.
+If you have configured Mailcoach to use a Markdown field, the content field may contain Markdown and passing a template_uuid is required.
 We will convert it to HTML.

 Laravel example